renoirb/site/static/talks/Achieve-consistent-deployments-leveraging-packaging/slides.md

 - Running almost every web technology
 - Not all projects were easy put a theme on
 - Running Salt Stack, with bunch of repo clones rsyncing' around

+---
+## Easy != Simple

+> Simplicity is prerequisite for reliability.
+>
+> — Edsger Dijkstra

+.footnote[
+ **hint** press "*p*" to see speaker notes.
+]

+???

+- Think again on how you do things
+- Is this component crucial to the infrastructure.
+- What if HELL break loose
+- How long can I recover from that component?